2025 Seattle Sounders FC season

 The 2025 season was the 17th season for Seattle Sounders FC in Major League Soccer (MLS), the top flight of professional club soccer in the United States.
 It was the 42nd season for a professional team bearing the Sounders name, which had originated in 1974 with the first incarnation of the franchise.
 The team remained under the management of Brian Schmetzer in his ninth full MLS season as head coach of the Sounders.

 The Sounders played a total of 50 matches in MLS competitions, domestic cups, and two international tournaments organized by FIFA and CONCACAF.
 They qualified for the 2025 CONCACAF Champions Cup based on their 2024 regular season finish and entered in the first round.
 The team also played in the 2025 FIFA Club World Cup, which they qualified for as winners of the 2022 CONCACAF Champions League.
-The team played three group stage matches at their home stadium, Lumen Field in Seattle, and did not advance to the knockout stage.
+The team played three group stage matches at their home stadium, Lumen Field in Seattle, Washington, and did not advance to the knockout stage.

 The team won the 2025 Leagues Cup by defeating Inter Miami CF 3–0 in the final match, which was played at Lumen Field.
 It was their first Leagues Cup title and represented the final North American trophy that the club had yet to win.
 The Sounders finished fifth in the Western Conference standings during the regular season and qualified for the MLS Cup playoffs.
 They were eliminated in the first round by Minnesota United FC after a penalty shootout in the third and final match of the series.
 Across all competitions, the Sounders had a record of 23 wins, 13 losses, and 14 draws; Danny Musovski was the top goalscorer for the team with 18 goals in all competitions.
 The Sounders had an average home attendance of 30,993 during the regular season.